 Old Echo Summit

 Looking for some peace and quiet?
 Follow this road closed to cars just south of Meyers.
 Take the first right on South Upper Truckee and climb the old grade to where it joins Highway 50 at the summit.
 For a fun descent, hop onto the winding highway (with a tight shoulder) for sweet views of the lake and an exhilarating ride.
 Another option is to make this loop ride an out-and-back by following the road you came in on.
 This is a beginner’s ride.

 Jack’s Valley Loop

-For a shorter jaunt, turn right from the Kingsbury parking area, and go the opposite way down Foothill Blvd.
-After 5 miles, take a right at Fredricksburg Road, and another 4 easy miles bring you to Highway 88.
+For a shorter jaunt, turn right from the Kingsbury parking area, and go the opposite way down Foothill Boulevard.
+After 5 miles, take a right at Fredricksburg Road, and another 4 easy miles will bring you to Highway 88.
 The whole road is wide, safe and has less traffic than the section toward Genoa.
 Turning around here is about an 18-mile loop, or you can go across the highway for another section.

 Crossing Highway 88 from Fredricksburg Road, the road becomes Diamond Valley Road and heads southeast.
 When the road Ts after 2 miles, a right will keep you on Diamond Valley Road, eventually intersecting with Highway 89.
 Go right on the highway for about a mile then right again on Highway 88 before veering off to Carson River Road.
 This is the most scenic part, as the road meanders with the river and cruises through ranch land, before joining Diamond Valley at Highway 88 again.
-Total loop is about 11 miles.
+The total loop is about 11 miles.